James Wallis (New Zealand politician)

 James Wallis (1825 – 25 May 1912) was a 19th-century Member of Parliament from Auckland, New Zealand.

 Wallis was born in Aberdeenshire in 1825.
 He received his education at the University of Aberdeen, from where he graduated with a Master of Arts in 1844.
 He was a minister of the Presbyterian Church, and ministered in Scotland at Dundee and Aberdeen, and in British Guiana in Essequibo and Demerara.
 He went back for further study to become a medical missionary, and in 1863 was admitted as a member to the Royal College of Surgeons of Edinburgh.
 He travelled to New Zealand in 1865 via Africa and Australia.

-In 1868, Wallis married Elizabeth Poole; she was the daughter of a physician from Edinburgh.
+In 1862, Wallis married Elizabeth Poole; she was the daughter of a physician, Richard Poole, from Edinburgh.